QinCai-rui/dino-ium/README.md

    - Connect push buttons to GPIO pins 0 and 11 for jump and duck; other ends connect to ground.

 2. **Upload the Code**:
-   - Copy the provided Python script to your Raspberry Pi Pico using an IDE like Thonny or VS Code; in development, I used ViperIDE (https://viper-ide.org/) on a ChromeBook.
+   - Copy the provided Python script to your Raspberry Pi Pico using an IDE like Thonny or VSCode; in development, I used ViperIDE (https://viper-ide.org/) on a ChromeBook, which worked quite well.

 ## How to Play